Kometa-Team/Kometa/docs/metadata/dynamic.md

 Name of the template to use for these dynamic collections.
 Each `type` has its own default template, but if you want to define and use your own template you can.

+Each template is passed a template variable whose name matches the dynamic collection `type`. i.e. in the example below `<<network>>` is the template variable.

+`key` and `key_name` are both passed along and can be used as template variables.

 For example, the template below removes the limit on the `smart_filter` so it shows all items in each network

 ```yaml